unofficial-sendoh/other_template/_posts/2020-3-20-Model Sub-Classing and Custom Training Loop from Scratch in TensorFlow 2.md

         return self.dense(x)
 ```

-In Model Sub-Classing there are two most important functions `__init__` and call.
+In Model Sub-Classing there are two most important functions `__init__` and `call`.
 Basically, we will define all the `tf.keras layers` or
-custom implemented layers inside the `__init__` method and call those layers based on our network design inside the call method which is
+custom implemented layers inside the `__init__` method and call those layers based on our network design inside the `call` method which is
 used to perform a forward propagation.
-It’s quite the same as the forward method that is used to build the model in `PyTorch` anyway.
+It’s quite the same as the `forward` method that is used to build the model in `PyTorch` anyway.

 Let’s run these models on the MNIST data set.
 We will load from `tf.keras.datasets`.
 However, the input image is `28` by `28` and in